 CODEX's ambition is to provide access to and information on central guidelines, ethics codes and laws that regulate and place ethical demands on the research process.
 We wish to stress, however, that CODEX does not claim to be comprehensive, and furthermore that laws and regulations change frequently.
 Our ambition is always to keep the website as updated as possible, however we cannot guarantee accuracy in every individual piece of information.

 The editor of CODEX is the sole responsible for the selection of links, and for viewpoints and opinions stated in the reserach ethics summaries.
 For the contents of websites linked to by CODEX, the websites in question are responsible.
+This is in particular true of the RSS-news provided which we have no control over.
 Note that we do not censor viewpoints or arguments put forth in various policy documents and ethical appeals.

 Since the information presented on the website is general, it should not be used as the only source in making decisions on important matters.
 Although we aim to present high-quality content on our website, it is not possible to completely avoid errors.
 If the content linked to or paraphrased in CODEX differ from the written version of any document, the written version is authoritative.